ps-manish/GLAB-908.7.1-SecurityCulture/README.md

 1. Create a cybersecurity-themed crossword puzzle or word search for your friends or colleagues to solve.
 Use terms related to security culture, password management, access control, incident response plans, risk assessments, third-party management, and physical security.

-2. Imagine if you are builging your own house and how these modules would corelate to actual physical objects in the house
+2. Imagine if you are building your own house and how these modules would corelate to actual physical objects in the house